indapa/resume/Amit_Indap_resume.md

 * * * * *

-> Specialties: Bioinformatics and Human Genetics
+> Specialties: Bioinformatics,Human Genetics, Variant Curation and Reporting

 * * * * *

 Experience
 ----------
+Since September 2015
+:   *Research Scientist Human Longevity* San Diego, California

+    - Implemented variant reporting pipelines for pharmacogenetics and autoimmune diseases for whole genome and exome reports
+    - Investigated distribution of loss-of-function variants in HLI cohort of samples

-Since July 2014
+July 2014 - August 2015
 :   *Genetics Research Scientist Good Start Genetics* Cambridge,
     Massachusetts

-    -   Performing bioinformatic and population genetic analyses on Ilumina sequencing data sets on tens of thousands of samples
+    -   Performed bioinformatic and population genetic analyses on Ilumina sequencing data sets on tens of thousands of samples

-    -   Evaluate and recommend software for improvements of bioinformatics pipeline using latest methods state-of-the-art methods
+    -   Evaluated and recommend software for improvements of bioinformatics pipeline using latest methods state-of-the-art methods for variant annotation

     -   Provide expertise in bioinformatic interpretation of reportable variants for clinical laboratory directors